 Should you have any problems or questions regarding scheduling an education program please contact the education department at 405-522-0791 or email@example.com.

 Picnic areas are available to school groups on a first come, first served basis.
-The Winnie Mae Cafe is temporarily closed; we apologize for any inconvenience.
+TW's Winnie Mae Café, located on the third floor of the History Center, offers many lunch options for groups.
+Please contact TW's-AFAB Catering at 405-236-3500 for more information.

 The Oklahoma History Center is conveniently located on the northeast corner of NE 23rd Street and Lincoln Boulevard across the street from the Oklahoma Capitol.
 For details view the Google map of our location.